nerukaadmin/SSH-Bash-Script-for-remote-access-/README.md

 ```

-And run it with root privilage by following command.
+And run it with root privilage in terminal by following command.

 ```
 bash -x "your script path"